BennerLukas/Moerser/README.md

 <!-- image -->

 Another approach was to transform the image to black and white only.
 For that we applied a threshold to the grayscale image in which any pixel that was below the cut-off of  220 is set to black (0), otherwise it is set to white (250).
 That way the whole image, with exception of minor objects, is black.
-Any light source shone directly at the camera is above the cut-off and thus whate in the otherwise black frame.
-This method proved itself reliable and was therefore implemented in the moerser tool.
+Any light source shone directly at the camera is above the cut-off and thus white in the otherwise black frame.
+This method proved itself reliable and was therefore implemented in moerser.

     thresh, bw_frame = cv2.threshold(grey_frame, 220, 255, cv2.THRESH_BINARY)